Fun Facts Q & A

 They are donated to charity after being held for 30 days.

 - How many years has TOT been operating?

-TOT was authorized by City Council action in September 1982, but the City has been operating some form of bus service since 1976, so 2016 was our 40th anniversary.
+TOT was authorized by City Council action in September 1982, but the City has been operating some form of bus service since 1976, so 2021 will be our 45th anniversary.

 - How many riders are served every year?

 Approximately 140,000 ride TOT buses and 90,000 ride the Dial-A-Ride service.
 If you include all rides provided including our partner agencies, the total ridership is over 400,000 annually.

 - How many people work for TOT?

 City employs two full-time staff for transit operations and another 10-12 employees work on some aspect of transit as part of their job duties (mechanics, clerks, accounting staff, etc.).
 Our contractor employs about 70 staff.